-Wave Motions for Engineering
+Wave Motions for Engineering 波動工学

-[Code] 31550 [Course Year] 3rd year [Term] 2nd term [Class day & Period] [Location] [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Toshifumi Matsuoka
+[Code] 31550 [Course Year] 3rd year [Term] [Class day & Period] [Location] [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] H. Mikada, J. Takekawa,

-Course Description All the attendance students understand correctly vibration and the wave motion phenomenon which are seen by the nature, and put on the practical skills which are needed by resource engineering.
+(Course Description ) All the attendance students understand correctly vibration and the wave motion phenomenon which are seen by the nature, and put on the practical skills which are needed by resource engineering.
 Learn about the wave motion in the elastic body and electromagnetic waves which spreads the underground.
 This knowledge becomes important for engineers in resource engineering field.
 Furthermore, in order to understand the micro phenomenon which is needed by oil engineering, the first step about the wave motion of quantum mechanics is described.
 Although the lesson is based on a lecture, an understanding is deepened by studying an exercise problem according to circumstances.